lasik surgeons

 Top Articles

-Use the tax advantages of a Flexible Savings Account when you purchase Lasik, All-Laser Lasik, PRK, LASEK, Epi-Lasik, CK, RLE, and P-IOL
+Use the tax advantages of a Flexible Spending Account when you have Lasik.

 Around 90 percent of employees work for companies who offer a Flexible Spending Account (FSA, Flex Account) to help lower net healthcare costs.
-FSAs allow you to use pretax income on medical expenses including deductibles co-payments and medical expenses not normally covered by medical insurance like eyeglasses, refractive surgery, even aspirin and bandages.
+FSAs allow you to use pretax income on medical expenses not normally covered by medical insurance.

 No Federal dollar limits apply, but most employers set maximum annual contribution level; usually around $5,000.
 Your employer will deduct a contribution to your FSA from your pretax income with each paycheck.
 You will decide how much.